Russmania101/ECE434_Russell_Johnson/hw02/ReadMe.md

 		4. OS handles when each program is executed, so you get what you get
 		5. 4% CPU
 		6. 1ms is about the shortest period I can get
-			- table is in gpio_tables.docx
+			- table is in gpio_comparison_table.pdf
 		7. The period is slightly unstable at 1ms
 		8. The period is still slightly unstable at 1ms
 		9. Cleaning up the file did not affect the period